OfferingSolutions/Entity-Framework-Core-Generic-Repository/README.md

 Offering you a complete abstraction of the UnitOfWork-Pattern with the basic CRUD-Operations, the Repository Pattern and extended functions like CustomRepositores all in one small lib.
-Made for the Entity Framework.
+Made for the Entity Framework Core.

 See the Sample-Project how this works.